 So, Does 5G Affect Skin Cells?

-Short answer: signs point to yes—and not only skin cells.
+Short answer: signs point to yes, and not only skin cells.
 While industry talking points emphasize that higher-band 5G (especially mmWave) “only” reaches the skin, the skin isn’t a parking lot; it’s a biologically active interface loaded with immune cells, mast cells, microvasculature, and dense neural endings.
-Stimulate this layer chronically and you can broadcast signals to the rest of the body—oxidative stress mediators, inflammatory cytokines, neurosensory inputs—that don’t stay local.
+Stimulate this layer chronically, and you can broadcast signals to the rest of the body, oxidative stress mediators, inflammatory cytokines, and neurosensory inputs, that don’t stay local.
 And we already have lab and animal data showing downstream damage from RF exposures in the 2G–5G range.

-It’s not all one smoking-gun study — it’s the consistency of the biological response that’s hard to ignore.
-Here’s what the data really say.
+It’s not all one smoking-gun study; it’s the consistency of the biological response that’s hard to ignore.
+Here’s what the data really says.

 1. DNA Damage and Cellular Stress